Jumai01/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -aln
 "Used for listing directory content,hidden files and change alphabet letters to numbers in a long format mkdir tmp/my_first_directory
-"Used for creating a directory in anothr directory /tmp
+"Used for creating a directory in anothr directory /tm mv "Used for moving a file to another directory"